 - If you’re on a health insurance plan through your employer, open enrollment could happen at different times; although January 1 is a frequent start date for new policies.

-2. Are my expected health needs better served by an HMO or a PPO?
+2. Are my expected health needs better served by an EPO or a PPO?

 3. What costs should I consider when choosing a healthcare plan?

-There are a number of considerations to compare when deciding among different plans, whether you’re deciding between a plan from the Marketplace or Medicare Advantage, and cost is always an important factor.
+There are a number of considerations to compare when deciding among different plans, and cost is always an important factor.
 Some of the costs to consider include:

 - Your premium.
 This is the amount you pay monthly for your health insurance.
 For some people who have an insurance plan through their employer, the employer may pay a portion of the premium.